 Is camel pose safe for beginners?

-Camel pose is an intermediate yoga pose.
+Camel is an intermediate yoga pose.
 Beginners should start with the hands-on-hips variant rather than reaching for the heels.
 This supported version builds the thoracic extension and hip flexor flexibility needed for the full expression.
 Tucking the toes under also raises the heels and makes the reach shorter, which is a practical stepping stone.

 Why does camel pose make me dizzy or emotional?